We have the most godly daughter any one has ever met. Pastors, youth group leaders, other parents all use her as the example of Christian womanhood.

 If you’re wrong about this man and she does truly want to spend the rest of her life with him, you certainly want to be a part of it too.
 Right or wrong, being estranged from your daughter is too big a price to pay.

-The Lord waited patiently for you and I to come around and recognize that He knows better than we what’s best for us.
+The Lord waited patiently for you and I to come around and recognize that He knows better than we do regarding what’s best for us.
 Now it may be your turn to do the same for your daughter.